imadidahmed/Botty-Discord-Bot/README.md

 ## Features

 - **Movie and Series Information:** Botty can provide detailed information about various movies and series.
-Just ask for details about your favorite ones!
+Just ask for details about your favorite movie/serie!

 - **Popular and Trending:** Stay up-to-date with the latest popular and trending movies and series.
 Botty can fetch this information for you effortlessly.

 - **Search Functionality:** Looking for a specific movie or series?
 Botty's got you covered!
 Search for your desired content using keywords.

+- **Similar Movies and Series:** Discover similar movies and series to the one you're interested in.
+Botty can recommend movies & series that share thematic or genre similarities.

 - **Watch Links:** Botty not only gives you information but also provides links to watch your chosen movies and series.
 Enjoy your favorite content hassle-free!